Imprints of energy injection by compact dark stars in the 21-cm signal: Dark star formation

 Here $t_U\sim13.8~\rm Gyr$ is the current age of the Universe and $t_{\rm nvc}$ is defined as the age of the Universe when the clump reached the nvc phase ate redshift $z$.
 Therefore, the quantity $(t_U-t_{\rm nvc}(z))$ can be understood as the time left between the start of the nvc phase and today.
 The central part of Eq.~\eqref{eq:M_halo_min_def} can be understood as the timescale of formation of DSs starting from the nvc phase, hence Eq.~\eqref{eq:M_halo_min_def} imposes that the DSs have enough time to be formed by the present day.

-We show in Fig.~\ref{fig:M_Halo_Min} the range of halo masses at a given redshift that lead to the production of DSs, for $m_{e_D}=10$, $100$ and $500$ GeV, keeping the remaining parameters as in Fig.~\ref{fig:Formation_phase_space}.
+We show in Fig.~\ref{fig:M_Halo_Min} the range of halo masses at a given redshift that lead to the production of DSs, for $m_{e_D}=10$ GeV (red-colored region), $100$ GeV (green-colored region) and $500$ GeV (blue-colored region), keeping the remaining parameters as in Fig.~\ref{fig:Formation_phase_space}.
 All halos with masses in this range will lead to a population of DSs at redshift $z$.
+The hashed region corresponds to the halo masses that lead to baryonic star formation with the respective $M_{\rm halo}^{\rm min}$ found by solving Eq.~\ref{eq:T_virial} for $T_{\rm vir}=10^4~\rm K$ in appendix~\ref{app:direct}.

 The DS mass density at redshift $z$ (or alternatively the total mass in form of DSs per comoving volume) can be estimated as:

 where $\frac{dn}{dM}(M) dM$ is the comoving number density of haloes with masses between $M$ and $M+dM$, $\Omega_{\rm DM,0}/\Omega_{\rm m,0}\simeq 5$ is the ratio of the DM and visible matter density parameters today (and any cosmic epoch), $f_{e_D}$ is the fraction of DM in the form of dark electrons, and $f_{\rm DS}$ is the fraction of dark electrons in the halo that are in the form of DSs (the rest constitutes a diffuse component).
 In this paper we will assume $f_{*,\rm DS}=0.5$, in analogy to the measured fraction of visible matter in the form of stars.
 We will model the number density of halos following Press \& Schechter \citep{1974ApJ...187..425P}.
 In this case, the total mass density of the collapsed haloes at redshift $z$ is: